lamhq/tech-notes/pages/devops/aws/storage/s3/encryption.md

 ![](./images/enc-param.png)

-Now what you can do is you can create a bucket policy that denies any S3 PUT request that doesn't include the `x-amz-server-side-encryption` parameter in the request header.
+Now you can create a bucket policy that denies any S3 PUT request that doesn't include the `x-amz-server-side-encryption` parameter in the request header.

+## Client-side encryption

+Encrypt objects using your own local encryption process before uploading to S3.

+To enable client-side encryption, you have the following options:
+- Use a customer master key (CMK) stored in AWS Key Management Service (AWS KMS).
+- Use a master key you store within your application.

 ## KMS Limitations